-How to Write Headline in Resume: Catch the Attention
+How to Write a Headline for a Resume: Catch the Attention

 In fact, your resume headline performs similar functions.
 One of its main purposes is making a quick positive impression on the hiring manager and assuring him that you’re the very perfect candidate the company was so looking for.

 The headline for a resume should include key information about the candidate’s skills, accomplishments, current experience, and even some of his personal attributes.
-It’s a common technique in modern resumes, which have recently got even more elaborated and professional than it was 10 or 20 years ago.
-Hence, sometimes it makes sense to get the assistance of such CV editing companies, as Resume Writing Lab.
+It’s a common technique in modern resumes, which have recently gotten even more elaborated and professional than they were 10 or 20 years ago.
+Hence, sometimes it makes sense to get the assistance of such CV editing companies as Resume Writing Lab.

 Yet writing down one sentence that carries such a bulky piece of information isn’t a matter of 10–15 seconds.